corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/collaborative-recovery/ledger-recovery-manual.md

 #### Vault archive

 A `VaultArchive` is a file/folder structure representing exported data from the nodes vault.
-It's structured in a specific format so that the initiating node (for whom you are exporting this `VaultArchive`) is able to interpret and import the transaction data back into their vault.
+It is structured in a specific format so that the initiating node (for whom you are exporting this `VaultArchive`) is able to interpret and import the transaction data back into their vault.
 The data in the `VaultArchive` is stored in [Corda Wire Format]({{< relref "../../wire-format.md" >}}) and may be deserialized and inspected using the [Corda Blob Inspector]({{< relref "../../blob-inspector.md" >}}).

 An example of the file folder structure of a `VaultArchive` is defined below: